 Today, advocates for remilitarisation can be divided into three broad categories.
 There are those who seek remilitarisation in order to strengthen the US-Japan alliance (Alliance Supremacists); then there are those who believe that Japan needs a strong military to thrive in the global community (the UN Believers); and finally, there are those who believe that remilitarisation is necessary to ensure Japan’s survival in a new and dangerous world (New Realists).
 Most, if not all, advocate doing this within the rubric of US-Japan alliance.

 Suga will no doubt continue Abe’s legacy in trying to adapt the US-Japan alliance in such a way as to suit Japan’s goals.
 The key question is whether Japan can continue to do so as an equal partner to the US and not be relegated to junior partner status in the alliance.
 When he was the chief cabinet secretary (2012 till 2020), Suga assisted Abe with a number of initiatives to ensure that Japan could function more effectively as an alliance partner.
-These included upgrading the Japan Self-Defence Forces (JSDF) to ministry status in 2007; establishing in December 2013 a National Security Council with streamlined bureaucratic and intelligence capabilities; and introducing several legislations to deploy the JSDF to support US-Japan overseas operations, thereby cementing Japan’s right to collective defence.
+These included upgrading the Japan Self-Defense Forces (JSDF) to ministry status in 2007; establishing in December 2013 a National Security Council with streamlined bureaucratic and intelligence capabilities; and introducing several legislations to deploy the JSDF to support US-Japan overseas operations, thereby cementing Japan’s right to collective defence.
 Japan’s latest effort is aimed at enhancing the US-Japan alliance by bringing in new partners such as India and Australia to form the Quad dialogue.
 Suga is likely to continue Abe’s legacy through the institution of Quad-Plus, possibly by bringing in Southeast Asian partners.

 Without the pandemic, Suga would very likely be already trying to amend the constitution, which the neo-conservatives have been pushing for.
 The Japanese public has been lukewarm so far to efforts to amend or abolish the Article 9 war-renouncing clause.
 Regardless of the pushback, Abe himself has expressed regrets that he was unable to meet his goal of amending Article 9 by 2020.